ArchanaPrasad/PhysicalIQA/README.md

 2. Batch size = 4

 Link to the Readme.md file of the model used - https://github.com/isi-nlp/ai2/blob/ai2_stable/README.md

-## Tasks in Progress:
-    1. Improving the acuuracy of the base model.
-    2. Learning common implementations in PyTorch.
-    3. How to do error analysis.

-## Future Tasks:
-1. [ ] Analysing the output of the base model - CNQA
-2. [ ] Implementing the McQueen model.
-3. [ ] Analysing the error analysis provided by Kuntal for the McQueen model to come up with some categorizaiton, which when solved will          improve the accuracy.
-4. [ ] Identify where improvements could be made on the CNQA model.

  ## Contributions:

  ### Archana: